MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/installing-gpuview.md

 ---
 title: Installing GPUView
-description: "This section lists the components that are packaged with GPUView and describes how to install GPUView." ms.date: 06/30/2022
+description: Lists the components that are packaged with GPUView and describes how to install GPUView. ms.date: 06/26/2024
 ---

 # Installing GPUView